blockchainsllc/in3-docs/docs/spec.md

 ### Ethereum

-For Ethereum, all proofs are based on the correct block hash.
-That's why verification differentiates between [Verifying the blockhash](poa.html) (which depends on the user consensus) and the actual result data.
+For ethereum, all proofs are based on the correct block hash.
+That's why verification differentiates between [Verifying the blockhash](poa.html) (which depends on the user consensus) the actual result data.

 There is another reason why the BlockHash is so important.
 This is the only value you are able to access from within a SmartContract, because the evm supports a OpCode (`BLOCKHASH`), which allows you to read the last 256 blockhashes, which gives us the chance to verify even the blockhash onchain.